 If you decide to leave a letter for your neighbor, be polite and do not use inflammatory words.
 Take some time to write the letter after you have had a chance to calm down.
 Also, be specific in your details of the barking times and conditions.
 This will assist your neighbor in trying to determine why the dog is barking.

-If speaking with your neighbor has not reduced the barking, the Animal Control Division and the Frisco Police Department may be contacted to assist.
-Animal Control staff respond to barking complaints during the day between 8 a.m. and 5 p.m.
-After hours the police will respond.
+If speaking with your neighbor has not reduced the barking, the Animal Services Division at 972-292-5303 and the Frisco Police Department at 972-292-6010 may be contacted to assist.
+Animal Services staff respond to barking complaints during the day between 8 a.m. and 5 p.m.
+After hours, the police will respond.

-For the first complaint at a residence, Animal Control staff will mail a notification letter to the dog's owner about the possible violation.
-A second complaint made after 14 days from the initial call will result in an Animal Control Officer conducting an inspection to verify the violation.
-If these actions do not resolve the issue, a complainant may file charges through Animal Control.
-The noise log and instructions are linked below.
+For the first complaint at a residence, Animal Services staff will mail a notification letter to the dog's owner about the possible violation.
+A second complaint made after 14 days from the initial call will result in an Animal Services Officer conducting an inspection to verify the violation.
+If these actions do not resolve the issue, a complainant may file charges through Animal Services.
+The noise log and instructions are available online.
 For the information to be admitted in court, it is necessary the complainant be available to testify; therefore, no charges may be filed from an anonymous complaint.